sjwakeman/scuba-logbook/README.md

 Create a new table in the database to store the scuba dives.

 Scuba Dives should have:
-A dive number, date, location, total bottom time, bottom time this dive, accumulated time, PSI/BAR start, PSI/BAR end and dive comments (which can be written as one string containing all the notes).
+A dive number, date, visibility, location, total bottom time to date, bottom time this dive, accumulated time, PSI/BAR start, PSI/BAR end and dive comments (which can be written as one string containing all the notes).

 Make sure you have a corresponding model for your dives.

-In the dive_controller.rb, set up a controller action that will render a form to create a new dive.
+In the dives_controller.rb, set up a controller action that will render a form to create a new dive.
 This controller action should create and save this new dive to the database.

-Again in the dive_controller.rb, create a controller action that uses RESTful routes to display a single dive.
+Again in the dives_controller.rb, create a controller action that uses RESTful routes to display a single dive.

 Create a third controller action that uses RESTful routes and renders a form to edit a single dive.
 This controller action should update the entry in the database with the changes, and then redirect to the dive show page.

-Create a controller action (index action) that displays all the dives in the database.
+Create a controller action (show dives) that displays all the dives for an individual user in the database.

 Add to the dive show page a form that allows a user to delete a dive.
-This form should submit to a controller action that deletes the entry from the database and redirects to the index page.
+This form should submit to a controller action that deletes the entry from the database and redirects to the show dives page.

 =====================================================================================

 GEMFILE AND ENVIRONMENT.RB
 This project is supported by Bundler and includes a Gemfile.

 Run bundle install before getting started on the project.
 As this project has quite a few files, an environment.rb is included that loads all the code in your project along with Bundler.
 You do not ever need to edit this file.
 When you see require_relative ../config/environment, that is how your environment and code are loaded.